nocejo/trev/README.md

 This is a slow script, specially when --after an action-- the order or number of tasks changes and next task must be located through its uuid.

-In principle the script is intended to be used off-line, but if orders can come in any form from the web, beware: system calls are issued through backticks and any security check is performed.
+In principle the script is intended to be used off-line, but if orders can come in any form from the web, beware: system calls are issued through perl backticks and any security check is performed.

 # BUGS